 About the Program

-Celebrating its 48th year during the 2022 season, Des Moines Metro Opera's Frank R. Brownell III Apprentice Artist Program is a comprehensive career training program that bridges the gap between academic studies and a professional career in opera for some of the brightest and best talents in America.
+Celebrating its 50th anniversary during the 2024 season, Des Moines Metro Opera's Frank R. Brownell III Apprentice Artist Program is a comprehensive career training program for some of the brightest and best talents in America.
 It is one of the oldest, largest and most respected programs of its kind in the United States.
 Auditions are heard annually in the fall of each year.
-Des Moines Metro Opera’s program is a proud participant in Opera America’s Singer Training Forum.

 The program and its participants are essential to DMMO's summer festival model.
 During their time in Iowa, apprentice artists participate in a seven-week training program designed to provide the skills necessary to bridge the gap between academic study and a professional career.

 During the seven-week festival, members of the Apprentice Artist Program receive:

 - Performance opportunities and coaching in standard and contemporary operatic scenes.

 - Career training seminars in acting, body movement, diction and languages, audition techniques, stage combat, vocal wellness and life in the business and various topics.

 - Opportunities to be heard by artist representatives and other companies that include: The Metropolitan Opera, Houston Grand Opera, The Dallas Opera, Utah Opera, Tulsa Opera, Opera Omaha, Minnesota Opera, Sarasota Opera, Madison Opera and several artists representatives.

 - Participation in a special concert with the Festival Orchestra.

 - Participants receive a per diem, housing, and a travel stipend.
 Additional stipends are available to artists who are assigned cover and comprimario roles.

 Director of the Apprentice Artist Program